jrdngr/market_analyzer/roadmap.md

 # Short Term
 * Add Rayon to backend and implement for aggregate calcs
-* Replace lines with gradient on gamma map
-* Fix price bars on gamma map
 * Figure out if gamma aggregate calculation is actually right
 * Option to plot calls and puts separately
 * Plot gamma changes day to day